docker/docs/docker-hub/orgs.md

 ## Invite members

-Organization owners can invite a new member to an organization via Docker ID or email address or invite multiple new members via a CSV file containing email addresses.
+Organization owners can invite new members to an organization via Docker ID, email address, or via a CSV file containing email addresses.
 If an invitee does not have a Docker account, they must create an account and verify their email address before they can accept the invitation to join the organization.
 When inviting members, their pending invitation occupies a seat.

-### Invite a member via Docker ID or email address
+### Invite members via Docker ID or email address

-Use the following steps to invite a member to your organization via Docker ID or email address.
+Use the following steps to invite members to your organization via Docker ID or email address.
 To invite a large amount of members to your organization, the recommended method is to [invite multiple members via CSV file](#invite-multiple-members-via-csv-file).

 1. Go to **Organizations** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and select your organization.
 2. In the **Members** tab, select **Invite Member**.
 3. Select **Emails Or Docker IDs**.
-4. Enter the invitee's Docker ID or email, and select a team from the drop-down list.
+4. Enter one or more Docker IDs or email addresses to invite, and select a team from the drop-down list.
   > **Note**
   >
   >  It is recommended that you invite non-administrative users to a team other than the owners team.
 Members in the owners team will have full access to your organization’s administrative settings.
 To create a new team, see [Create a team](#create-a-team).
 5. Click **Invite** to confirm.
    > **Note**
    >
-   > You can view the pending invitation in the **Members** tab.
-The invitee receives an email with a link to the organization in Docker Hub where they can  accept or decline the invitation.
+   > You can view the pending invitations in the **Members** tab.
+The invitees receive an email with a link to the organization in Docker Hub where they can accept or decline the invitation.

 ### Invite multiple members via CSV file